Jodi Schwartz-Levy, PhD, LPC, is the founder of Healing Arts Studio, LLC. She offers somatic psychotherapy, movement

 While the majority of her work has been in private practice, Dr. Schwartz-Levy has also worked at The Renfrew Center, where she did her doctoral dissertation, as well as Women Against Abuse, giving her special sensitivity to eating disorders and domestic violence issues.

 Dr. Schwartz-Levy has been dancing since childhood.
 It was and always has been her bliss, her medicine and her love.
-She has studied countless movement forms, from traditional dance styles to somatic movement to getting training and being the first Nia teacher in PA in 1998.
+She has studied countless movement forms, from traditional dance styles to somatic movement to being the first Nia teacher in PA in 1998.
 Her lifelong quest has been to create classes that are non intimidating and accessible to as many people as possible and sharing the gift of movement.
-She is in the process of once again creating new classes that blend the physical, spiritual and emotional realms for the most healing to occur.
+Her most recent creation is Divine Feminine Movement, integrating dance, movement and healing work, for a practice that truly works with the physical, emotional and spiritual.

 A certified massage therapist and somatic educator from Moving on Center in Oakland, CA, Dr. Schwartz-Levy is trained in Swedish massage, Thai bodywork and several forms of energy healing (Reiki II, Magnified Energy Healing, Igili and Integrated Energy Therapies).
 A trained birth doula, she also served as a childbirth coach and advocate.

 Married since 2003, with 2 children 13 months apart, her home life has taught her a great deal on how to work on creating the most optimal partnership with her husband, as well as how to be the best parent she can be.
 Through a great deal of her own personal work, she offers couples therapy with her individual clients and their partners to strengthen their communication, intimacy and emotional safety.
 She also understands first hand the demands of parenthood while finding balance as a working mother.